gofynd/fdk-client-swift/documentation/PLATFORM.md

 [GetProductBundleCreateResponse](#GetProductBundleCreateResponse)

-Get bundle with id that is added.
-See example below or refer `GetProductBundleCreateResponse` for details
+The Collection object.
+See example below or refer `GetProductBundleCreateResponse` for details.